Innovative ecological design, Sheffield University, England.

 Research in the creation of naturalistic vegetation for use in urban parks and greenspace, Sheffield University, England.

 English landscape and garden designer/author with an international reputation for design and planting excellence.
-Do visit his online magazine Dig Delve.
+Also, visit his online magazine Dig Delve.

 Dutch garden designer/plant breeder/author, the major figure in the founding of the “New Perennial Movement”, several public projects in the U.S.